 The roof is finished in cedar shingles, with a distinct cap and comb feature covering the apex of the roof.

-The original Spanish colony (known as Sevilla d'Oro) was in the Taino Village of Maima.
-It was relocated closer to the sea by the Spanish Governor, Francisco de Garay, around 1518 and renamed it Sevilla La Nueva.
+The original Spanish colony called Sevilla la Nueva was located near the Taino Village of Maima.
+It was later called Neueva d'Oro in anticipation of finding gold.
+It was later relocated closer to the sea by the Spanish Governor, Francisco de Garay, around 1518 who simplified the name to Sevilla.
 The lands forming the new settlement stretched from the fertile alluvial coastal plain in the north to the limestone highlands in the south.
 The Church River, now a small stream flowed from the southern highland across the plain into St. Ann's Bay.
 The settlement included the land on which the present day Great House still stands.
 The area today can be grouped into three categories:

 Some of the more interesting archaelogical finds and landmarks are presented below.